 7. Death changes immediately the status of families.
 Mothers and fathers become widows and widowers.
 Children become orphans.
-Many parents, wives and husbands have died because of HIV / AIDS, road accidents, diseases and other modern calamities.
-They have left orphans, widows and widowers.
+Many parents, wives and husbands have died because of HIV / widowers.

-Orphans used to be looked after by grandmothers, brothers and uncles.
-Today government, churches, charities, NGOs, well-wishers, and guardians, the elder sibling looks after orphans.
+AIDS, road accidents, diseases and other modern calamities.
+They have left orphans, widows and charities, NGOs, well-wishers, and guardians, the elder sibling looks after orphans.
 Some orphan sisters and brothers drop out of school to look after the rest.
-Some orphans have ended up in the streets because there is no one to look after them Widows.
-Traditionally brothers inherited widows.
-However, widow inheritance is being discouraged to prevent HIV / AIDS.
-But on the other hand, a widow is encouraged to remarry as society has become individualistic and no longer assists community members as an obligation.
+Some orphans have ended up in the streets because there is no one to look after them